 The switchgear is simple, and the instrumentation is clean.
 The console is huge, with a deep storage box and a tray on top.
 The glovebox is large.
 Two cupholders are provided in a removable tray forward of the console and they work very well.
 There's another cupholder in each door pocket.
 A slot in the dash just left of the turn signal is perfect for coins or toll-road tickets.
 The pedals are adjustable, to accommodate short and tall drivers with the press of a button.

 For reversing into tight confines, avoiding backing over a person, pet or play-toy, or easier trailer hitching, two rearview camera systems are offered.
 One is integral with the navigation system and the image appears on the navigation screen; the other shows the image on the inside-rearview mirror, so you get side-by-side near and far views to the rear.

 The Yukon XL can seat seven, eight or nine passengers, depending on the seats selected.
-Our SLT had the second-row bucket seats, with room for seven, in a two/two/three configuration.
+Our SLT had the second-row bucket seats, with room for seven, in a two/two/three layout.